 One study found that protein is stored as body fat with roughly 66% efficiency, while carbohydrates store with 80% efficiency and fats store at 96% efficiency (9).

 During weight loss, overeating protein results in much less stored body fat than overeating on carbohydrates or fat.
 If you are looking for ways to lose weight fast, consuming protein is a great option!

 Nutritional Guidelines suggest a daily intake of 1.6 and 2.2 grams of protein per kilogram, or .73 and 1 grams per pound to lose weight.
 Athletes and heavy exercisers should consume 2.2-3.4 grams of protein per kilogram (1-1.5 grams per pound) if aiming for weight loss.

 While many different diets can be successful for weight loss, the protein content of a diet is one of the important factors to consider when planning a diet.
 Protein has been shown to promote satiety, help maintain lean body mass, increase the thermic effect of food slightly, and can reduce how efficient the body is at storing extra calories as body fat.

-If you’re interested in learning more about protein, watch the webinar “Protein Metabolism: How to Optimize Protein intake for Muscle Gain and Weight Loss” below and consider becoming a Certified Nutrition Coach.
-Find out more about NASM Nutrition Certification here.
+If you're interested in learning more about protein, watch the webinar "Protein Metabolism: How to Optimize Protein intake for Muscle Gain and Weight Loss" below and consider becoming a Certified Nutrition Coach.
+Find out more about the NASM Nutrition Certification here.